Unmanic/plugin.mover2/description.md

 When this option is enabled, the original source file will be removed.

+When this option is disabled, the original source will be ignored by all future library scans.

 If the file copy process was unsuccessful, then the original source file will be kept regardless of this option being selected or unselected.

 ---